Fewer muskrats and coypu in 2021

 | Total Northeast | 417 | 496 | -16% |

-Muskrats cause damage to dikes by digging tunnels and burrows.
-The water board wants to keep the dikes safe and sturdy and combats muskrats, which is a legal obligation.
-We are getting the population under control.
-Because there are fewer and fewer muskrats in our area, we are catching fewer of them every year.
-For example, in 2012 we caught 28,126 muskrats, and in 2021 only 1,292.
-And that's good news, because the fewer muskrats there are, the less damage there is to the dikes and banks.
+Musk rats damage dykes by digging tunnels and burrows.
+The water authority keep the dykes and sturdy and controls the musk rat population; this is a legal obligation.
+We are getting the population under control more and more effectively.
+Because there are fewer and fewer muskrats in our area, we’re catching fewer of them each year.
+For example: in 2012, we caught 28,126 muskrats, and in 2021, only 1,292.
+And that’s good news, because the fewer muskrats there are, the less damage there is to the dykes riverbanks.

 Annual catch figures

-The catch within Noorderzijlvest's working area has fallen by 20 percent compared to 2020.
-Our goal is to no longer have to catch muskrats by 2033, because the population will then have virtually disappeared.
+The number of muskrats caught region the region has fallen by 20 percent compared to 2020.
+Our goal is to no longer need to trap muskrats by 2033, as the population will have virtually disappeared by then.

 - 2012 number of muskrats caught 28,126